Sport and Exercise Physiotherapy (MSc)

 How will I be taught?

-At the dissertation stage of the MSc, you are also required to undertake a research project involving data collection and some degree of originality.
+At the dissertation stage of the MSc, you are also required to undertake a research project involving data collection.

 How will I be supported?

-All students are given a named personal tutor following registration onto the programme, who is able to assist with any pastoral care as well as advice on writing style, grammar and academic mentoring.
+You are given a named personal tutor following registration onto the programme, who is able to assist you with any pastoral care as well as advice on writing style, grammar and academic mentoring.

 What skills will I practise and develop?

 Knowledge & Understanding of:

 Develop a holistic approach to the rehabilitation of an injured sportsperson or healthy active individual and be able to communicate with other health and sports related professionals to promote awareness of management and prevention of injury.

 Evaluate practice and critically appraise advances or changes in professional practice.